|MEETING PLACE:||Galice Resort, 11744 Galice Rd Merlin, Oregon 97532|

 - Sleep Kit: Can be rented for $40 per person.
-Sleep kits consist of a sleeping bag, a deluxe 3-inch thick foam and air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase.
+Sleep kits consist of a sleeping bag, a deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase.

 - Sleeping Pad Only: The deluxe 3-inch thick air-filled sleeping pad only may be rented for $15.

 - Tents: Included with your trip cost.